pvdz/preval/tests/cases/denorm/multi_use.md

 ## Todos triggered

-- maybe fix the type for calling this builtin?
+- (todo) maybe fix the type for calling builtin $date_getTime
-- Missed opportunity to inline a type tracked trick for
+- (todo) Missed opportunity to inline a type tracked trick for $date_setTime

 ## Globals